Nomadicproductions/2D-Platformer-/README.md

 # 2D Platformer Game

-A simple level-based 2D platformer designed for mobile devices.
+A simple level-based 2D platformer designed primarily for mobile devices.
 Built with HTML5 and JavaScript, this game delivers smooth on-screen controls and intuitive gameplay optimized for touch screens.

 ## Game Overview